-- TIMEOUT (the number of seconds it will be allowed to run) - MEMLIMIT (the amount of RAM in MiB available to the solver) - TMPDIR (the absolute pathname of the only directory where the solver is allowed to create temporary files)
+TIMEOUT: the number of seconds it will be allowed to run.

+MEMLIMIT: the amount of RAM in MiB available to the solver.

+TMPDIR: the absolute pathname of the only directory where the solver is allowed to create temporary files.

-After TIMEOUT seconds have elapsed, the solver will first receive a SIGTERM to give it a chance to output the best solution found so far (in the case of an optimizing solver).
+After TIMEOUT seconds have elapsed, the solver will first receive a SIGTERM signal to give it a chance to output the best solution found so far.
+(This is useful for optimisation problems.)
 One second later, the program will receive a SIGKILL signal from the controlling program to terminate the solver.